gvwilson/sdxjs/README.md

     will make this book more approachable to junior programmers.

 -   **How long did it take you to write this?**
-    An average of four or five hours a week over two years.
+    An average of four or five hours a week over the course of a year.
     The code and point-form notes came first;
     once that had settled down,
     it only took an hour a day for five weeks to turn the notes into prose